-When you run out or are done using the product.
-You can return it and get your deposit back or just request a refill.
-If you damage the packaging, no problem Loop is still going to take it back.
+When you run out or are done using the product, you can return it and get your deposit back or request a refill if you damage the packaging, no problem.
+Loop is still going to take it back.
 You only lose your deposit if you lose the packaging.
-Make sense right?
+Make sense, right?
 Don’t stress if it is severely damaged.
-TerraCycle who is handling the logistic part will recycle them into new products.
+TerraCycle, who is handling the logistic part, will recycle them into new products.

-Currently, there are around 300 products available in durable, reusable containers many created especially for Loop.
-Since this is just the start of the company there will be many more in the future.
+There are currently around 300 products available in durable, reusable containers; many created especially for Loop.
+Since this is just the start of the company, there will be many more in the future.

-From mouthwash to ice cream with special designed packaging to keep you ice cream colder for longer.
-With new designed toothbrush where the handle is reusable and the head will be thrown out.
+From mouthwash to ice cream with specially designed packaging to keep you ice cream colder for longer, a newly designed toothbrush where the handle is reusable, and the head will be thrown out.

 How about a diaper bin that has a carbon filter so it doesn’t smell inside.

-In France Loop is testing a bin for your kid’s diapers and menstrual pads.
-The hygiene items, which are traditionally thrown out, are instead recycled, while the bin is sanitized and sent out again.
+In France, Loop is testing a bin for your kid’s diapers and menstrual pads.
+The hygiene items, which are traditionally thrown out, are recycled, while the bin is sanitized and sent out again.